Expected Great Pyrenees litter

 Linda is a member of COLUMBIA-CASCADE GREAT PYRENEES CLUB, GREAT PYRENEES ALLIANCE of the WEST, GREAT PYRENEES ASSOCIATION OF SOUTHERN CALIFORNIA, and Great Pyrenees Club of America.

-Linda has been a member of Good Dog for over 4 years
+Linda has been a member of Good Dog for almost 5 years

 Linda was screened for responsible practices and has been a member since 2021.